zukhri2106/Predict-and-Save/README.md

 In file predict-n-save.ipynb set the path to the images that will be used as a dataset.

 ## Predicting your own classes
 Modify categories.json with your own classes.
+In coco.py that is located in config folder, set the value of NUM_CLASSES with the number of your classes in categories.json.